China–Panama relations: Establishment of diplomatic relations

-Post-2020
+2020s

-Hong Kong-based company CK Hutchinson won a 25-year concession from the Panamanian government in 1997 to pursue infrastructure projects and largely control in two significant ports: Balboa and Cristóbal.
+Hong Kong-based company CK Hutchison won a 25-year concession from the Panamanian government in 1997 to pursue infrastructure projects and largely control in two significant ports: Balboa and Cristóbal.
 This contract was renewed in 2021 for another 25 years.
 This has greatly alarmed the US of increasing Chinese presence over the Canal - a strategically placed port for American trade - and has led them to accuse Panama of being swayed by the Chinese government, an accusation that has been dismissed by the Panamanian government.

 As March 2025, Panama has received $669 billion of financing from China from the time diplomatic relations began.
-On March 4, 2025, in a deal valued at $23 billion, Hutchinson sold its shares to US company BlackRock.
+On March 4, 2025, in a deal valued at $23 billion, Hutchison sold its shares to US company BlackRock.
 This came after US Secretary of State Marco Rubio's visit in February 2025, when Panama announced that it would not renew its Belt and Road Initiative membership upon expiration.

+In November 2025, the PRC protested a trip by Panamanian lawmakers to Taiwan.
+In January 2026, the Supreme Court of Panama ruled that CK Hutchinson's concession was unconstitutional.
+The Hong Kong and Macao Affairs Office called the court's decision "shameful and pathetic" and threatened Panama with a "heavy price" in response.
+A CK Hutchinson subsidiary subsequently commenced arbitration proceedings against Panama in the International Chamber of Commerce.
+In February 2026, the Panama Maritime Authority took control over the two ports and granted temporary operating licenses to Maersk and Mediterranean Shipping Company.
+China began detaining Panama-flagged vessels at Chinese ports in response, according to the Federal Maritime Commission.
+Customs inspections of Panamanian coffee and bananas entering China increased.
+In April 2026, multiple countries jointly condemned China's economic pressure campaign on Panama.